AleksSv/WhoIsExploration/README.md

         echo "$ip,$count,$url,$result"
 done >$FILE
 ```
-This bash script results in the output ipget.csv which now contains an IP adress, a count of attempts, and country of origin.
+This bash script results in the output ipget.csv which now contains an IP adress, a count of attempts, and country of origin among many other pieces of data.

 Converting to JSON
 =================